Banni Chow Home Delivery

 Banni Chow Home Delivery is an Indian Hindi-language television drama series that premiered on 30 May 2022 on StarPlus.
 It streams digitally on Disney+ Hotstar.
 Produced by Shashi Mittal and Sumeet Mittal under Shashi Sumeet Productions it stars Ulka Gupta and Pravisht Mishra.
 It is a remake of Star Jalsha's Bengali series Khukumoni Home Delivery.

 Premise

 Banni has a catering and door-to-door food delivery business.
 She soon crosses paths with Yuvan, a mentally disabled man whom she eventually marries as a compromise.
 The show follows how Banni protects Yuvan from her in-laws, who mentally and physically abused him, and she explores his musical talent and decides to make him a rockstar despite his mental illness.

-Agastya, a rockstar, enters their lives initially as a storm but later ends up falling for Banni.
-Yuvan’s childhood friend, Tulika, too returns, who loves and is loved by Kabir (Yuvan's split personality).
+Agastya, a rockstar, enters their lives initially as a storm, but later ends up falling for Banni.
+Yuvan's childhood friend, Tulika also returns, who loves and is loved, by Kabir, Yuvan's split personality.

 With Yuvan suffering from split personality disorder, the three of them aim to cure him, holding back their emotions just for Yuvan and Banni's happiness and union.